top of page

 Net Profit and CAGR

-The net profit above $125'137 in the analyzed strategy is significantly lower than the Benchmark (Buy & Hold SPY marked in yellow on the chart), which is above $792'729, translating to a CAGR of 3.90% vs 11.00%.
-This means that the analyzed strategy achieves a much lower net profit and lower average annual return, indicating its lower effectiveness in generating profits over the long term.
+The net profit of $185,706 from the studied strategy is significantly lower than the Benchmark (Buy & Hold SPY, marked in yellow on the chart), which stands at $1,005,059.
+This translates to a CAGR of 4.67% compared to 11.00%.
+These figures indicate that the studied strategy yields a substantially lower net profit and average annual return rate, suggesting it is less effective in generating long-term profits.

 Exposure

-The exposure in the analyzed strategy was 20.8% vs 100% in the benchmark.
-This means that the analyzed strategy was only "in the market" for 1/5 of the month.
-This makes it less exposed to market risks, yet it achieved relatively good results, highlighting its effectiveness under conditions of lower market exposure.
-Click for more about exposure.
+The exposure in the analyzed strategy was only 22.88% vs 100% in the benchmark.
+This means that the analyzed strategy was "in the market" only 23% of the time.
+This results in less market risk exposure, and the Risk Adjusted Return was approximately 20.41%.
+You can read more about exposure here.

 Winning Percent